alessandro308/Speech2Text-Telegram-Bot/README.md

 Oh no!
 Another audio message that i can't/want to listen...
 No problem!
 Foward it to [AntiTalk_bot](https://telegram.me/AntiTalk_bot) and read a transcription powered by Wit, Google, Microsoft and other services!

-This bot works also with Whatsapp!
-Just share the audio with Telegram and the select AntiTalk_bot from your contant list, is that easy !
+This bot also work with Whatsapp, just share the audio with Telegram and then select AntiTalk_bot from your contant list, is that easy!

 ###Our goals for this project:
 - Simple, free and easy to use transcription bot, just send the audio and get the response.